-The operations that Lightstep analyzed for this instrumentation area are listed on the left.
+The operations that Cloud Observability analyzed for this instrumentation area are listed on the left.
 A checkmark means that the operation has sufficient instrumentation for this factor.
 An exclamation point indicates that changes are needed to satisfy the factor.

-When you view the details of the score for the Custom span or Environment attributes, Lightstep shows you the attributes currently registered.
+When you view the details of the score for the Custom span or Environment attributes, Cloud Observability shows you the attributes currently registered.
 To edit the attributes, click the project settings link.